 Publishers, or affiliates, generate calls for lawyers through a variety of sources.
 Some of the most popular include search, such as Google or Bing ads, and SEO-based website promotions.
 These types of ads find users right when they are actively searching for information.
 From here, the consumers can call directly by clicking on the ad (if on mobile) or by dialing the number.

-Downside of Pay Per Call for Lawyers
+The downside of Pay Per Call for Lawyers

 The key to making this work is to ensure that the law firm on the receiving end has enough capacity to receive the influx of calls.
-If the phones are ringing, you want someone to be there to answer it.
+If the phones are ringing, you want someone to be there to answer them.
 There’s no use in generating calls if there’s no one waiting to answer them on the receiving end.

 Another factor to consider is the geographical reach of your law firm.
 Pay Per Call works best when you have a large footprint to work with.
 Otherwise, it might be difficult to match up the consumers that call in with the locations you have.
 On the other hand, if you have multiple locations and can service a large footprint, it makes it a lot easier to funnel consumers toward your business.